International Cold Case Analysis Project (ICCAP)

 Some of the cases to be analysed will be accompanied by TV productions to promote this unique ICCAP project in Europe further

 The ICCAP project was presented by Karsten Bettels, Dave Grimstead and Charlie Hedges to member states and interested stakeholders in a webinar organised by PEN-MP and Amber Alert Europe in 2021 and will be presented again in October 2022.
+Prior to the sixth ICCAP June 2023, ICCAP was presented at the 14th National Missing and Unidentified Persons Conference in Orlando.
 The aim is for ICCAP to become a permanent institution in the EU and beyond.
 Locate International will continue to work with partners to develop the ICCAP and inspire police and educational institutions to participate.